polyluxus/rwth-tools/misc/recommended-software.md

 The online manual, [list of keywords](http://gaussian.com/keywords/), is a well organised documentation of how to use the program.
 Always consult it first.

+- If you need more information on specific commands you can always try to consult the man pages with `man <command>`.
+These are often cluttered with technical details, and you spent a lot of time before finding what you need.
+A curated list of examples is available through the program **tldr**, which you can find on [GitHub](https://github.com/tldr-pages/tldr).
+I have tried the shell client `tldr`, which is also available on [GitHub](https://github.com/raylee/tldr), and the installation is quite simple.
+The interface allows you to use `tldr <command>` to show you most common usages and examples of the command you want to learn about.

 ## Articles & Documentation